ChrisWu132/labLM/docs/labs/lab6-workflow-builder.md

 'use server'

-import { createClient } from '@/lib/supabase-server'
+import { createServerSupabaseClient } from '@/lib/supabase-server'
 import { WorkflowEngine } from '@/lib/workflow/workflow-engine'

 /**